codekoala/django-articles/README.rst

 Articles From Email
 ===================

+.. versionadded:: 1.9.2

-.. admonition:: Added In 1.9.2
+.. admonition:: Version Dependencies

-    The articles from email feature was added in version **1.9.2**.
-It requires Python 2.4 or greater.
+    The articles from email feature requires Python 2.4 or greater.

 I've been working on making it possible for ``django-articles`` to post articles that you email to a special mailbox.
 This seems to be working on the